 - Result in the conversion of Prime Farmland as defined by the State Department of Conservation; - Result in conversion of land that either contains choice soils or which the County Agricultural Commission has identified as suitable for sustained grazing, provided that such lands were not assigned urban or other nonagricultural use in the Land Use Map; - Result in conversion of undeveloped open space to more intensive land uses; - Result in a use substantially incompatible with the existing surrounding land uses; or - Conflict with adopted environmental plans, policies, and goals of the community. - a.
 Established Community: The project site is undeveloped; however the adjoining parcels are developed with commercial-type uses.
-The proposed project would not physically divide an established community within the Community Region.
-Impacts are anticipated to be less than significant. - b.
-Land Use Consistency: Application for an off-premise sign is specifically allowed subject to approval of a Special Use Permit pursuant to Section 17.16.120, following the procedures set forth in Chapter 17.22.
+The proposed project would not physically divide an established community.
+There would be no impact. - Use Permit pursuant to Section 17.16.120, following the procedures set forth in Chapter 17.22.
 General Plan policies also allow for off-premise signs of the proposed size and location to be considered subject to a finding of consistency with General Plan policies about size, aesthetics, and visual resources.
 Special Use Permit approval requires the decision makers to make findings based on the size; location; general plan consistency; and the finding that it would not be detrimental to the public health, safety and welfare, or injurious to the neighborhood.
 If these findings can be made there is no conflict with any applicable land use plan, policy, or regulation.
 See the staff report for the factors the decision makers will be weighing to approve, conditionally approve, or deny the off-premise sign.
-As proposed there is no impact because there is no inherent conflict with any applicable land use plan, use plan, policy, or regulation. - c.
+As proposed there is no impact because there is no inherent conflict with any applicable land use plan, policy, or regulation. - c.
 Habitat Conservation Plan: The proposed project is not located in an area covered by a Habitat Conservation Plan (HCP) or a Natural Community Conservation Plan (NCCP).
 No impacts would be anticipated.